Sovereinia/guia/CONTRIBUTING.md

 ## 💡 Want to Suggest an Idea?

-Open an issue or come chat with us in our [Hackathon Discord channel](https://discordapp.com/channels/1365364448461721611/1376586127443623976).
-We love creative proposals - new features, UI ideas, improvements to the experience, etc.
+Open an issue or come chat with us in our Hackathon Discord channel.
+Add Viny and he'll invite you to the server: viny.bk We love creative proposals - new features, UI ideas, improvements to the experience, etc.

 ---